ev3lessons/FLL-Tutorials/CoachCorner/_posts/2019-08-05-Mission-Model-Building-Tips.markdown

 1) Begin by sorting the bags in your box.
 For the CITY SHAPER season, you should find the following bags of LEGO brick in the box: Bag #1 - 3 , Bag #2 - 5, Bag #3 - 2, Bag #4 -3, Bag #5 - 3, Bag #6 - 3, Bag #7- 3, Bag #8 - 3, Bag #9 - 3, Bag #10 - 3 and 2 unnumbered bags.
 In addition there should be a sheet of 3M duallock at the very bottom of the cardoard box.

 2) Empty the parts out so you can see them.
 It is hard finding parts in a bag as you build.
-If you sort the parts first, you will save some time trying to find them.
+If you sort the parts first into type of element (axles, pins, etc), you will save some time trying to find them.
 You can use the sorting tray inside the EV3 set, paper plates, small bowls, EV3 box lids, cafeteria trays, dollar store cookie sheet, etc.  Be creative and use whatever you have.

 3) Parts tend to roll off the table.
 Adding a tea towel of using a felt-backed vinyl tablecloth will prevent parts from rolling off the table.